 Why use CAST?

 CAST facilitates an iterative process to determine if Total Maximum Daily Load (TMDL) allocations are met.
 Scenarios may be compared to each other, TMDL allocations, or the amount of nitrogen, phosphorus, and sediment from the Watershed Implementation Plan (WIP) or a current annual progress scenario.
+CAST is used to facilitate Chesapeake Bay TMDL Milestone and WIP development.

 CAST is the Chesapeake Bay Program’s (CBP) Watershed Model.
 Other available tools have assumptions that may be different from those used in the Watershed Model for developing the 2010 Chesapeake Bay TMDL.
 Since the Watershed Model is used to assess jurisdictions’ progress toward meeting the TMDL allocations, consistency with the Watershed Model is critical.